Project fast facts

 Today, SLU enjoys the distinction of full autonomous status granted by the Commission on Higher Education (CHED), in recognition of its overall quality of education.
 SLU as an institute of higher learning has a proven record of excellence in instruction, research, and extension, respectively, as well as in the area of quality of school management.
 It also has drawn attention worldwide for its cultural and artistic talents, with award-winning performances here and abroad.
 A highlight in recent years was the recently concluded SLU’s 10-year (1999-2009) partnership with select universities in Belgium aimed at ensuring the innovative development of the teaching and research capabilities of SLU (SLU,2019).

-During the spring semester of academic year 2019/2020, VUM had the pleasure to welcome the first students for Erasmus+ incoming student mobilities for studies from SLU to VUM (Mobility Tool, 2019).
+During the spring semester of 2019/2020, VUM had the pleasure to welcome the first students for Erasmus+ incoming student mobilities for studies from SLU to VUM (Mobility Tool, 2019).

 For more information and details, please visit SLU’s website here.